Skip to content

 Karnak Temple, Luxor

-The Karnak Temple Complex consists of several temples and chapels dating back to the Middle Kingdom of the Pharaonic Era (2050 BC – 1710 BC).
-With each pharaoh to rule Egypt after that adding to it until the Ptolemaic Era.
-Meaning it was built over the course of 1000 years.
+The Karnak Temple Complex consists of several temples and chapels dating back to the Middle Kingdom of the Pharaonic Era (2050 BC—1710 BC).
+Each pharaoh who ruled Egypt after that added to it until the Ptolemaic Era, meaning it was built over 1000 years.

-It is considered to be the biggest “open-air museum” in the world.
-Which is no surprise since Egypt contains a third of the world’s antiquities.
+It is considered the most significant “open-air museum” in the world.
+This is unsurprising since Egypt contains a third of the world’s antiquities.
 At its time, it was also the largest and most important religious complex in ancient Egypt.

-If you happen to be lucky enough to pass by Luxor during your travels, Karnak Temple has to be one of your main stops.
+If you are lucky enough to pass by Luxor during your travels, Karnak Temple has to be one of your main stops.
 Be sure to check out the Light and Sound show as well.
-It takes you through the temple’s history in detail while shedding light on each section of the temple that the show is discussing, making it truly an unforgettable event.
+It takes you through the temple’s history in detail while shedding light on each section of the temple that the show discusses, making it truly an unforgettable event.

 Alexandria Aquarium